 This day (28 October) was proclaimed in 2002 by the ASIFA (International Animated Film Association) member of UNESCO to celebrate the art of animation.
 This event has been celebrated all over the world, in more than 50 different countries in every continent.

-We Watch so many animated content in form of TV Ads, Animation movies, Video games and much more.
-Now there is a day specially dedicated to the people who are working behind on these animated projects.
+We watch so many animated contents in form of TV Ads, Animation movies, Video games, and much more.
+Now there is a day called Animation Day specially dedicated to the people who are working behind on these animated projects.

-During this day, many animated movies are screened and many workshops are organized with technical demonstrations and promoting the art of animation also takes place.
+During International Animation Day, many animated movies are screened and many workshops are organized with technical demonstrations, and promoting the art of animation also takes place.

 Full-length animation films, short animation movies, many student films are shown to the audience.
-Also, These animated movies display and different kinds of techniques like drawing, painting, animating puppets and objects, computer work, clay animation, sand animation, and some paperwork.
+Also, These animated movies display and different kinds of techniques like drawing, painting, animating puppets and objects, computer work, clay animation, sand animation, some paperwork, and art form.

-History of animation revolves around, Theatre Optique. it was a machine that used a projector and mirrors to create images on a screen.
+History of animation revolves around, Theatre Optique animated moving picture system invented by Emile Reynaud. it was a machine that used a projector and mirrors to create images on a screen.
 The images were painted on a ribbon wound into a spool.